What you need to know about vaccines

 What diseases do vaccines prevent?

 Vaccines protect your child against serious illnesses like polio, which can cause paralysis; measles, which can cause brain swelling and blindness; and tetanus, which can cause painful muscle contractions and difficulty eating and breathing, especially in newborns.
-For a list of the most common vaccines and the diseases they prevent, see this list of the most common vaccines and the diseases they prevent.

 Can I delay the vaccine schedule?